m-r-davari/github_readme_beautifier/README.md

 ## Notes
 - This project has been developed using Flutter web and is still under development.
 - If your Exported Gif has some lag you can generate it again to have smooth Gif loops.
+- Consider using optimized GIF files; they have a smaller size without losing quality and will\ load faster on your README file, even with a low-speed network.